Home/Docs/Memory System

 Memory Tools

-Zubo provides two built-in tools for memory operations.
+Zubo provides three built-in tools for memory operations.
 These are available to the main agent and to any sub-agent that lists them in its ## Tools section:

 ToolDescription